 We often warn against the nefarious tactics of high-pressure “rare” coin salespeople, particularly those working for prominent dealers who advertise heavily on TV.
 We get plenty of horror stories from clients who have run afoul of these operators.

 We’ve heard all about the never-ending follow-up phone calls from slick-talking hucksters eager for another huge commission.

 Among the lies, they tell include whoppers like collectible coins aren’t ever taxable.

 Or that super expensive numismatic coins in those spiffy plastic slabs are somehow less prone to government confiscation.

 The most common bit of blarney is that you should move fast to buy some coin, which is not particularly rare or desirable, at a huge premium to its melt value because swarms of future collectors will pay even more to get their hands on it.
 Don’t bet on it!

 Check on a dealer’s reputation online and with the Better Business Bureau before giving them your business.
 And don’t be afraid to call and gauge the quality of their customer service for yourself.

 Don’t make the mistake of automatically going with a dealer who appears to be quoting the lowest price for a product.
 That price may not include hidden charges or upsells that are tacked on later.

 The firm may not even have the promised product available.
-Certain “low cost” dealers have been known to impose delivery delays of several weeks or even months – and in the recent past some of them gone out of business while leaving anxious customers with open orders in limbo.
+Certain “low-cost” dealers have been known to impose delivery delays of several weeks or even months – and in the recent past, some of them have gone out of business while leaving anxious customers with open orders in limbo.